The General Benefits of a Bullet Journal

 When scrutinized, many apps offer no more value than the programs provided by the OS powering the machine.
 There are exceptions (👋🏽 Hi, iOS Notes, you little Windows Vista wannabe).
 Couple that reality with the mantra of third-party devs flipping overnight to an SaaS model.
 They spout untimed promises to provide features “after” $ign-up.
 The law calls that puffery.
 I dub it donkey dust.
 End result: Bye Felicia!

 ✧︎︎︎11✧︎︎︎ My self-discipline increased.

 It’s tempting to indulge live color-coding, that is, during initial data entry.
-Problem: ideas can disappear as I dawdle in a search for the appropriately inked pen.
+Problem: fleeting ideas do indeed fly away as I dawdle in a search for the appropriately inked pen.
 Therefore, I confine ALL color-coding to dedicated review/ planning sessions.